- ORDER: Charadriiformes

-- Wary and quick to give alarm calls, the Black-bellied Plover functions worldwide as a sentinel for mixed groups of shorebirds.
-These qualities allowed it to resist market hunters, and it remained common when populations of other species of similar size were devastated.
+- Wary and quick to give alarm calls, the Black-bellied Plover acts as a sentinel for groups of foraging shorebirds worldwide.
+Its quickness to sound the alarm allowed it to resist market hunters during the heyday of shorebird hunting, and the species remained common while other species crashed.

-- The Black-bellied Plover is the only American plover that has a hind toe on its foot.
-The hind toe, however, is so small that it is difficult to see in the field.
+- The Black-bellied Plover is the only American plover that has a hind toe on its foot—although the toe is so small it’s hard to see in the field.

 - The oldest recorded Black-bellied Plover was at least 12 years, 8 months old when it was found in California.